Skagit County Crisis Center

 - In need of stabilization due to mental health concerns

-- Assessed as having co-occurring mental health and chemical dependency issues
+- Assessed as having co-occurring mental health and substance use disorder issues

 How to apply